benkaufman1757/freecell/README.md

 Right now board 1 takes 10 seconds on my computer, board 2 takes a while but is supposedly a hard board.
 Copying the objects takes the most time out of anything.

 The heuristic function I've called score() was just something I made up and I think it works ok, I'm thinking of doing some "parameter sweep" or something to see if I can find better values.

+Also, I need a way to track/store the solution and then display all the moves in the solution.